Mental Health & Justice Youth Court (12 to 17)

 Youth and other referral sources can contact a youth court case worker at 416.419.9290.

 Alternatively, contact CMHA Central Intake to make a referral at 1.866.345.0183, ext.
 3321

 Referrals can come from any source.
 Common referral sources include: self-referrals or referrals from family, caregivers, police, Defence/Duty Counsel, the Crown Attorney, Judges/Justice of the Peace, Probation Officers, correctional staff, hospitals, community partners or other agency staff.

-The Mental Health & Justice Youth Court Offers
+The Mental Health & Justice Youth Court Offers:

-- One-time psychiatric consultations
+- Access to one-time psychiatric consultations

 - Provides assistance to families/public in Form 2 process